-Students, faculty, neighbors, and friends are invited to gather in a celebration of the season Tuesday, December 12, 2017, for Taft's 82nd annual Service of Lessons and Carols.
+Students, faculty, neighbors, and friends are invited to gather in a celebration of the season Tuesday, December 17, 2019, for Taft's 84th annual Service of Lessons and Carols.
 Two services will be held in Woodward Chapel: the first begins at 6 pm, the second at 8 pm.
-A reception in the Chapel's undercroft will follow the 8 pm service, and feature refreshments and festive music performed by Taft's Jazz Band.
+A reception in the Chapel's undercroft will follow the 8 pm service, and feature refreshments and festive music performed by Taft's Jazz Ensemble.

 As in years past, luminarias will light a path from the main campus to Woodward Chapel, where the service will include Nativity readings by faculty, staff, and students, and seasonal music from Collegium Musicum and the Chamber Ensemble.